 The Master’s programme in Law and Politics of International Security offers a curriculum that focuses on international security from the perspectives of international law and international relations.
 Moreover, it provides insight into the common foundations of the two disciplines, the different methods and theories as well as the interplay between the two in the area of international security.
-Below you will find a couple of examples of topics that are covered in the programme.

 Earning a Master’s degree in Law and Politics of International Security means you will have a unique interdisciplinary qualification.
 Your knowledge of international public and humanitarian law will qualify you for a career in one of the many fields where the concept of security is most significant.
 At the same time, your analytical skills and understanding of international politics will make you uniquely qualified to find solutions to complex problems.

 Graduates from the programme have found positions in the broad field of international security, such as:

 - Non-Governmental Organizations (incl.
 Transparency International, Global Witness, Oxfam Novib)